SUVX24-Chas-IoT-Team-7/wateringbuddy/docs/manual.md

 - The green LED indicates a good amount of water in the soil.

+- The yellow LED indicates (between the green and red LED) indicates slightly dry soil.

 - The red LED indicates to little water in the soil.

 - The blue LED indicates too much water in the soil.

+- The yellow LED (separate from the other four) indicates that something is wrong with the amount of light the plant is recieving.

 ### Using the Menu